-1. If it becomes apparent after consultation that protective measures are unnecessary, then where no objection is raised within the Committee the proceeding shall be terminated.
+- 1. If it becomes apparent after consultation that protective measures are unnecessary, then, where no objection is raised within the Advisory Committee referred to in Article 6 (1), the proceeding shall be terminated.
 In all other cases the Commission shall submit to the Council forthwith a report on the results of the consultation, together with a proposal that the proceeding be terminated.
-The proceeding shall stand terminated if, within one month, the Council, acting by a qualified majority, has not decided otherwise.

-2. The Commission shall inform any representatives of the country of origin or export and the parties known to be concerned and shall announce the termination in the Official Journal of the European Communities setting forth its basic conclusions and a summary of the reasons therefor.
+The proceeding shall stand terminated if, within one month, the Council, acting by a qualified majority, has not decided otherwise. - 2.
+The Commission shall inform any representatives of the country of origin or export and the parties known to be concerned and shall announce the termination in the Official Journal of the European Communities setting forth its basic conclusions and a summary of the reasons therefor.